Who we are and what we do

 • give us some feedback.

 c.
 Third parties or publicly available sources.
-We may receive personal data about you from various third parties and public sources such as analytics providers, advertising networks and/or search information providers based inside and outside the EEA.
+We may receive personal data about you from various third parties and public sources such as analytics providers, advertising networks and/or search information providers based inside and outside the EEA for research on how we can improve service that we deliver and improve processes and procedures in the wider IVF market

 d.
 Contact, Financial and Transaction Data (if applicable) from providers of technical, payment and delivery services such as Worldpay based inside the EU.